Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 Here are the repositories at their respective original github profile.

-- https://github.com/coelckers ;maker of Prboom-Plus source port.
+- https://github.com/coelckers ;maker of PrBoom-Plus source port.

-- https://github.com/Voxel9 ;maker of Prboom-Plus 3DS the port of PrBOOMplus as a Nintendo 3DS homebrew.
+- https://github.com/Voxel9 ;maker of PrBoom-Plus 3DS the port of PrBoom-Plus as a Nintendo 3DS homebrew.

 - https://github.com/TheChuckster ;maker of DsDoom a the Nintendo DS port of Doom as homebrew.